SolutionGuidance/psm/CONTRIBUTING.md

 ### Indentation and Whitespace

-Please uses spaces, never tabs.
+Please use spaces, never tabs.
 Indent Java code by 4 spaces per level, XML by 2 spaces per level, and avoid trailing whitespaces.
 The file [.editorconfig](.editorconfig), in the repository's root directory, encodes these formatting conventions in a way that most